HomeSpecialties › Otolaryngology (ENT)

 a few years

-Most do unaccredited ENT and surgical terms to meet the referee requirement (8 surgical referees, at least 2 ENT) and the clinical-rotation prerequisites, and to build the CV.
+Most do unaccredited ENT and surgical terms to meet the referee requirement (a minimum of 8 OHNS/ENT consultant referees, up to 12 surgical) and the clinical-rotation prerequisites, and to build the CV.
 RACS/ASOHNS don't publish a required or typical number of years.

 SET selection (OHNS)